 For museums, history and urban vibes, head to Kingston, the first capital of modern-day Canada, and of course today's vibrant capital, Ottawa.
 East of Kingston is the Thousand Islands region, a foggy archipelago of lonely isles along the deep St Lawrence Seaway, where the towns of Gananoque and Brockville have a genteel Victorian feel.

-Eastern Ontario's natural beauty extends far into the province's sparsely populated interior, which overflows with scenic parks, preserves and private cottage retreats.
-Internationally acclaimed Algonquin Provincial Park is the area's flagship domain, offering unparalleled hiking, canoeing and wildlife-spotting through twisting sapphire lakes and towering jack pines.
-Similar topography extends to the Kawarthas and Land O' Lakes, once inhabited by ancient Aboriginal tribes.
+Eastern Ontario's natural beauty extends to the interior, which overflows with scenic parks and preserves.
+Algonquin Provincial Park is the area's flagship domain, offering unparalleled canoeing and wildlife spotting among towering jack pines and lakes.
+Similar topography extends to the Haliburton Highlands, Kawarthas and Land O' Lakes.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Eastern Ontario.